thiloplanz/jmockmongo/README.md

 Only very few commands and queries are implemented.
 This is very much a work in progress, and progress only happens on demand (which at the moment is just me when I need to improve test coverage of my projects).

+## Try Fongo first !

+**If you need something more mature, complete, and maintained take a look at [Fongo](https://github.com/fakemongo/fongo).
+It does the same thing, except that it does it much better.**

 ## Database server port

 Early versions of jmockmongo listened on the same default port used